 Subd.
 4. Other duties.
 The commissioner shall:

-(b) Cooperate with, and may provide technical and financial assistance to, the metropolitan council and regional development commissions in the regional transportation planning process, in accordance with mutually acceptable terms and conditions;
+(2) cooperate with, and may provide technical and financial assistance to, the Metropolitan Council and regional development commissions in the regional transportation planning process, in accordance with mutually acceptable terms and conditions;

-(c) Cooperate with and may provide planning and technical assistance upon the request of any political subdivision or other governmental agency in accordance with mutually accepted terms and conditions, except as otherwise restricted by law; and
+(3) cooperate with, and may provide planning and technical assistance upon the request of, any political subdivision or other governmental agency in accordance with mutually accepted terms and conditions, except as otherwise restricted by law; and

-(d) Develop, revise and monitor a statewide rail transportation plan as part of the statewide transportation planning process, including a study and evaluation of alternative methods for insuring adequate and economical transportation of agricultural commodities, supplies and other goods to and from rural areas of the state.
-The plan shall include an analysis of rail lines in the state for the purpose of determining: (1) eligibility of rail lines for assistance under federal and state rail assistance programs; (2) eligibility of rail lines for inclusion in the state rail bank; and (3) the actions required by the state to insure the continuation of rail service that meets essential state needs and objectives.
+(4) develop, revise, and monitor a statewide rail transportation plan as part of the statewide transportation planning process, including a study and evaluation of alternative methods for insuring adequate and economical transportation of agricultural commodities, supplies, and other goods to and from rural areas of the state.
+The plan shall include an analysis of rail lines in the state for the purpose of determining (i) eligibility of rail lines for assistance under federal and state rail assistance programs, (ii) eligibility of rail lines for inclusion in the state rail bank, and (iii) the actions required by the state to insure the continuation of rail service that meets essential state needs and objectives.

 Subd.
 5a.
 Repealed, 1984 c 654 art 3 s 153

 Subd.
 7. Energy conservation.
-The commissioner, in cooperation with the commissioner of public service, shall evaluate all modes of transportation in terms of their levels of energy consumption.
-The commissioner of public service shall provide the commissioner with projections of the future availability of energy resources for transportation.
+The commissioner, in cooperation with the commissioner of commerce through the state energy office, shall evaluate all modes of transportation in terms of their levels of energy consumption.
+The commissioner of commerce shall provide the commissioner with projections of the future availability of energy resources for transportation.
 The commissioner shall use the results of this evaluation and the projections to evaluate alternative programs and facilities to be included in the statewide plan and to otherwise promote the more efficient use of energy resources for transportation purposes.